puzzle/ansible-training/content/labs/03.0/_index.en.md

 ### Task 3

   - Search through the online documentation for special (magical) variables.
-  - Which special variable you could use to set the `hostname` on each of the servers using the information in the `inventory` file?
+  - Which special variable could you use to set the `hostname` on each of the servers using the information in the `inventory` file?

 ### Task 4

   - Try to find an appropriate Ansible module to complete Task 3.
 Find out what parameters the module accepts.
-  - This module will try make changes to the `/etc/hostname` file.
-What options should you use with the `ansible` command for it to work?
+  - This module will try to make changes to the `/etc/hostname` file.
+What options should you use with the `ansible` command to make that work?

 ### Task 5

-  - Set the hostname on all nodes using the inventory and an ansible ad-hoc command.
+  - Set the hostname on all nodes using the inventory and an ansible ad hoc command.
-  - Check on all nodes if the `hostname` has been changed.
+  - Check on all nodes if the hostname has been changed.

 ### Task 6